 Predicting Divorce among Newlyweds from the First Three Minutes of a Marital Conflict Discussion is a six-year longitudinal study performed by John Gottman and fellow University of Washington researcher Sybil Carrère.
 They discovered that they could predict the likelihood of a couple’s divorce by observing just the first 3 minutes of a conflict discussion.
 The couples who divorced started their discussions with a great deal of negative emotion and displayed far fewer expressions of positivity than those who stayed together six years later.
-Not only were those couple who divorced negative towards each other, but they were also critical.
+Not only were those couple who divorced negative towards each other, but they were also critical of each other.

-As Dr. Gottman’s research has revealed, discussions invariably end on the same note they begin.
+Their research revealed that discussions will end on the same note they begin.
 If you start an argument harshly by attacking your partner—especially if you allow any of the Four Horsemen into the discussion—you will end up with at least as much tension as you began with, if not more.
-Softening start-up of your conversations is crucial to resolving relationship conflicts.
-If you use a soft startup in your argument, your relationship is far more likely to be stable and happy.
+Softening the start-up of your conversations is crucial to resolving relationship conflicts, and if you use a soft start-up in your argument, your relationship is far more likely to be stable and happy.

 - Make statements that start with “I” instead of “You.”
-When you start sentences with “I” you are less likely to seem (or be!) critical, immediately putting your partner into a defensive position.
-Instead of saying “you are not listening to me,” you can say, “I don’t feel like you are listening right now.
-Instead of “you’re so careless with money,” say, “We’re a little tight on our budget, and I think that we should try to save more.”
-Focus on how you’re feeling, not on accusing your partner!
+When you start sentences with “I,” you are less likely to be critical, which, as we know from criticism, will immediately put your partner on the defensive.
+Instead of saying “You are not listening to me,” you can say, “I don’t feel heard right now.”
+Instead of saying “You’re so careless with money,” say, “We’re a little tight on our budget, and I think that we should try to save more.”
+Focus on how you’re feeling and what you need, not on accusing your partner!
 Both of you will stand to gain something from the conversation, and you will likely feel that you are hearing and understanding each other more.
 And one very important point: using an “I” statement isn’t an excuse to say something like, “I feel like you never listen to me.”
 That’s still a harsh start-up, it still blames your partner, and you’re still using “you.”
 Remember to stick with purely “I” statements as much as possible.

 If you want to build a deeply meaningful relationship full of trust and intimacy, then subscribe below to receive our blog posts directly to your inbox: